 What You Should Do

 If you discover an unplanned pregnancy, we are here to help you.
-Schedule your free and confidential pregnancy testing at Mosaic Pregnancy & Health Centers.
+Schedule your free and confidential pregnancy testing at Mosaic Health.
 If we confirm your pregnancy, you can schedule a free ultrasound too.
 We also recommend scheduling a free STI/STD test at our clinic.
 Afterward, you can sit down with one of our Nurses or trained client advocates for a confidential consultation.
 Together, we will review all your test results and discuss your life situation and the options you have.
 You are not alone.
 We can help you.